 Nidaros Cathedral, Norway

-Lurking inside Trondheim’s majestic soapstone cathedral is the grisly ghost of a monk.
-Described as a tall figure with a dark habit, he reveals himself to churchgoers with blood dripping from a wound on his neck, and is apparently able to walk right through members of the congregation without them feeling a thing.
+LLurking inside Trondheim’s majestic soapstone cathedral is the grisly ghost of a monk.
+Described as a tall figure with a dark habit, he reveals himself to churchgoers with blood dripping from a wound on his neck.
+He is apparently able to walk right through members of the congregation without them feeling a thing.

 Forbidden City, China